Aadit1004/Aadit1004/README.md

 # About Me👨‍💻

 Graduated from the University of British Columbia with a Bachelor's in Computer Science and a minor in Mathematics.
-I'm interested in low-latency systems, high-frequency trading, and game engine programming.
+I'm interested in low-latency systems, quantitative developement, and game engine programming.

 <!-- My interests span across Gaming, Aviation, Motorsports, and Travelling. -->